brmatola/payroll-challenge-api/README.md

 ## Environment Variables

 - ConnectionStrings\_\_EmployeeContext - the connection string to a PostgreSQL database
-- FrontendOrigin - the origin to allow CORS requests from
+- FrontendOrigin - the origin to allow CORS requests from (e.g. http://localhost:3000)